SiloCityLabs/blog/content/post/2018/2018-12-18-switching-to-linux.md

 ---
 ![](/uploads/2018/12/the-best-linux-distros-for-beginners-switching-from-windows-mac-670x3353674761306310635625.png)

 I have just about had it with Windows updates being forced on me.
 Graphics drivers breaking.
-My settings getting reset every time I get on and many [other reasons][1] I won&#8217;t begin to rant about.
+My settings getting reset every time I get on and many [other reasons][1] I won't begin to rant about.
 I chose to go with a decently common operating system for better compatibility.

 I have gone through the [install process and have installed Ubuntu 18.04LTS][2].
 For less advanced Linux users you can go with a simpler Linux like [Solus][3] which is a little more GUI friendly system.